Regenerating Historic High Streets through Heritage Action Zones

-Launching in spring 2019, a new £40 million fund will allow Historic England to work with partners to find new ways to champion and revive our historic high street through a High Street Heritage Action Zones scheme.
+In May 2019, we launched a new £44 million fund which will allow Historic England to work with partners to find new ways to champion and revive our historic high streets through the High Streets Heritage Action Zones scheme.

 What historic high streets have to offer

 High streets bring value to places.
 When properly cared for, high streets are the focus not only of local commerce, but also of the local community.

 They hold stories of how our places were, and continue to be, shaped by the people who live and work there.
 Those stories, manifested in the built environment, are presented in the form of the unique character of a place; character that gives people a sense of connection and ownership, leading to social cohesion, better quality of life and more confident and more resilient places.